 Ryan D. Giles is an associate professor in the Department of Spanish and Portuguese at Indiana University, Bloomington.

-Steven Wagschal is an associate professor and chair of the Department of Spanish and Portuguese at Indiana University, Bloomington.
+Steven Wagschal is a professor and chair of the Department of Spanish and Portuguese at Indiana University, Bloomington.

 Table of contents

 Ryan D. Giles and Steven Wagschal

 Chapter 1.
 The Breath of Lazarus in the Mocedades de Rodrigo